 “Rather than wearing a pair of matronly wool slacks and a shirt with a mustard stain on it, I am now wearing a pair of skinny black pants, flats and a silky jade tunic.
 I also managed to whip up and scarf down a small fines herbes omelet, since I wasn’t sure if tonight’s date would involve food and, as always, am perpetually afraid of missing a meal.”

 The book is The Girls’ Guide to Love and Supper Clubs and it’s a light, effortless read.
 It’s fun and engaging, about a young woman struggling to find her own way by hosting a series of (slightly illegal) underground supper clubs in DC.
+For more information about books check this out.
 It’s the perfect book for your emergency beach vacation this winter (there’s a blizzard hitting Maine right now, you guys) but I’m going to be perfectly honest- you will probably appreciate more than the average person.

 “I tell them lots of things- about food, about my bubbe, about me- and, to my surprise, they actually pay attention.
 They hang on my every word and ask intelligent questions and make thought-provoking points of their own.
 And I realize, hey, these are people who get it, people who love to eat and talk about food and culture as much as I do.”